-If you’re not at the stalking stage yet, quick FYI- Movie Talk is a language learning technique developed by Dr. Ashley Hastings, that you can find out more about here.
+If you’re not at the stalking stage yet, quick FYI- Movie Talk is a language learning technique developed by Dr. Ashley Hastings.
 In the most basic sense, you play a short, muted video clip while you describe it in comprehensible language for your students.

 The “Stalking Stage”

 Now, I’d heard about the technique.
 CI, circling, TPRS, you name it, I’ve been hovering around the circles and stalking blog posts for years.
 That doesn’t change the fact that I was super nervous going into doing a movie talk with my kids.
 So, how does one move from blog stalker to ..movie talker?
 Here’s some tips!

 Central States Conference on the Teaching of Foreign Languages was the kick in the pants I needed to really dig in and plan a Movie Talk.
 Kristy Placido’s session was particularly helpful to get the wheels turning.
 Next, I turned to Twitter. #langchat is SO full of resources and support, I hoped they’d help me out!

 ..and guess what?
 Amazing resources were shared with me.
 So, I wanted to compile them, and share them with you!

 - MovieTalk Database – This was GOLD.
 Gold.
 I had no idea where to start looking.
 So thankful to Keith Toda (@silvius_toda) for sharing this resource with me.
 It includes the link, possible language structures/vocab chunks, link to plans if they exist, original language, and other notes from teachers.